 In general, the Blunt is very durable, with excellent manufacturing and good quality control.
 It seems to focus on a niche of the durability market that may not be important to most users.
 Fortunately, the design is cute, so they certainly have some buyers for that reason.

 The company reports that all Blunt umbrellas feature their tips, which form an integral part of the Radial Tensioning System (RTS).
 This "system" ensures that the effort used in opening is distributed throughout the entire canopy surface.
 In our testing, we found that the canopy deployed nice and taut, even and smooth as one would expect from their marketing.

 The Blunt was one of the products in this review that got the most style comments.
 It is super cute and unique, slightly resembling a flower.
-But if cute isn't your cup of tea, check out the classic design of the totes Auto Open Wooden or the more discrete compact models like the Lewis N Clark Umbrella.
+It's not the classic style of the umbrella world, though.
+It's more at home in Uptown than Downtown.

 The Blunt Metro is a darn cute umbrella that is made of high-quality materials and stands up well in high winds.
 However, the scalloped shape reduces the overall rain protection, and for an accessory whose primary task is to keep the water off the user, we thought the performance of the Blunt was much lower than the others in this review.

 — Lyra Pierotti